KnightMoveSolutions/Hierarchical/docs/methods.rst

 Returns a pruned tree where only the nodes that match the filter are returned with their complete ancestor paths up to the root.
 Nodes that are not matched are not included.
-If a branch of nodes does not have a matching node in it, then the entire branch of nodes will not be excluded from the returned tree.
+If a branch of nodes does not have a matching node in it, then the entire branch of nodes will be excluded from the returned tree.

 FindById
 --------